Herpes: Signs and symptoms

 In all cases, HSV is never removed from the body by the immune system.
 Following a primary infection, the virus enters the nerves at the site of primary infection, migrates to the cell body of the neuron, and becomes latent in the ganglion.
 As a result of primary infection, the body produces antibodies to the particular type of HSV involved, which can help reduce the odds of subsequent infection of that type at a different site.
 In HSV-1-infected individuals, seroconversion after an oral infection helps prevent additional HSV-1 infections such as whitlow, genital herpes, and herpes of the eye.
 Prior HSV-1 seroconversion seems to reduce the symptoms of a later HSV-2 infection, although HSV-2 can still be contracted.

 Many people infected with HSV-2 display no physical symptoms—individuals with no symptoms are described as asymptomatic or as having subclinical herpes.
 However, infection with herpes can be fatal.

+Types of herpes

 Other

 Neonatal herpes simplex is an HSV infection in an infant.
 It is a rare but serious condition, usually caused by vertical transmission of HSV-1 or -2 from mother to newborn.
 During immunodeficiency, herpes simplex can cause unusual lesions in the skin.
 One of the most striking is the appearance of clean linear erosions in skin creases, with the appearance of a knife cut.
 Herpetic sycosis is a recurrent or initial herpes simplex infection affecting primarily the hair follicles.
 Eczema herpeticum is an infection with herpesvirus in patients with chronic atopic dermatitis may result in spread of herpes simplex throughout the eczematous areas.

 Herpetic keratoconjunctivitis, a primary infection, typically presents as swelling of the conjunctiva and eyelids (blepharoconjunctivitis), accompanied by small white itchy lesions on the surface of the cornea.

 Herpetic sycosis is a recurrent or initial herpes simplex infection affecting primarily the hair follicle.